 Shady Shebak completed his undergraduate studies at University of Michigan-Dearborn, where he majored in Psychology and minored in Biology and graduated in 2008.
 He went on to medical school at the American University of the Caribbean and received his Doctor of Medicine degree in 2013.
 He trained in general psychiatry at Virginia Tech Carilion School of Medicine and Michigan State University.
 His interests include Arab and Muslim mental health as well as narrative learning theory.
 He can be contacted at email@example.com for any inquiries.

 Born and raised a Dearborn resident whose family lineage dates back to the beginnings of Dearborn.
 Married into an amazing Lebanese family who has changed my perspective on the world and culture unfamiliar to that in which I was brought up into.
 This perspective and life journey as taught me to see the beauty in our differences and inspired the desire to open up discussion about embracing and celebrating those differences.

 Wissam, Wesley, or simply W, is an educator, writer, entrepreneur, engineer, activist, ex-Imam, humanist, liberal thinker with interest and mediocre attempt at many takes of life.
 A modern confused Renaissance man, who uses doubt as a path for emancipation and science as a road towards enlightenment.

-Yousef Alqamoussi is the author of several collections of fiction, poetry, short stories, and essays, including "Renegade Rebel", "The Massacre of Heartbreak Morrow", "Chapter One: Costa Rica", and the “GenEd” series on education.
-He holds a Master of Education from Wayne State University and teaches Secondary English and History.
+Yousef Alqamoussi has authored works of fiction, poetry, short stories, and essays, including "The Massacre of Heartbreak Morrow", "chapter one: Costa Rica", "poems" (2019), and the “GenEd” series on education.
+He earned a master's degree in Education and teaches secondary English and History.
 He lives in Detroit.